flare-labs-ltd/fasset-bots/README.md

 yarn test test/integration/liquidator.test.ts
 ```

-> **Warning**
-> For forked test, we need to be able to change asset prices on coston, which requires an authorized account's private key to be stored in `.env` file, under the `DEPLOYER_PRIVATE_KEY` field.
-This private key is not publicly available, so integration tests are currently only for internal use.

 > **Note**
 > For unit testing we use hardhat with truffle.
 For interactions with the actual rpc's, we use ethers.js, as it is both lightweight and powerful, so it can also be intergrated into frontend.

 ## TODO
 - [ ] handle situations when dex reserves are smaller than swapping amounts,
-- [ ] add UBA and Wei to Liquidator contract variables.
+- [ ] add UBA and Wei to Liquidator contract variables,
+- [ ] CLI for deployment (parameter is the used network).